 Just several minutes before 5.00 pm, I was already ready at the briefing room waiting for the attendees to walk in.
 At 5.00 pm sharp, only one of the 20 or so attendees walked in.
 5 minutes later, a couple more trickled in.
 10 minutes, another few more attendees trickled in.
 15 minutes had passed before the last of the attendees managed to walk in and casually took a seat at the back with a big smile on his face.
-I was lost for words for a moment.

-And there is this anticipation on the late comer’s eyes that is wanting me to repeat what I just said 5 -10 minutes ago which was unfair to those who had come in earlier and already listened to the earlier part of my briefing.
+And there is this anticipation in the late comer’s eyes that is wanting me to repeat what I just said 5 -10 minutes ago which was unfair to those who had come in earlier and already listened to the earlier part of my briefing.

-After all, this is something that so “Malaysian” for people to come in at a much later time than the schedule time.
+After all, this is something that is so “Malaysian” for people to come in at a much later time than the scheduled time.
 There is never been any function that I have attended where all the people arrived on time and before the start of the formal function.

 When we discussed our ideas with one of our good uncles (for second opinions, ideas and sponsorships, ahem), he just shook his head and said that we got the dinner start time all wrong.
 He took our 8.00 pm, struck it off and wrote down 7.00 pm.
-He said that by changing the start time at 7.00 pm, we can effectively start the function at 8.00 pm (the 7.00 pm to 8.00 pm will be used to get all the people in and be ready).
+He said that by changing the start time to 7.00 pm, we can effectively start the function at 8.00 pm (the 7.00 pm to 8.00 pm will be used to get all the people in and be ready).

-We realised that the hall was sparsely occupied at 7.00 pm and between 7.00 pm and 8.00 pm, guests trickled in and by 8.00 pm; we managed to get all the guests in, hungry for delicious Indian food accompanied by live band.
+We realised that the hall was sparsely occupied at 7.00 pm and between 7.00 pm and 8.00 pm, guests trickled in and by 8.00 pm; we managed to get all the guests in, hungry for delicious Indian food accompanied by a live band.
 If we had put the time as 8.00 pm as we original did, I am pretty sure dinner would have started at 9.00 pm or even later.
 We would have chaos if that had happened.

 My dad made sure of that – he practices punctuality to the letter.
 If the function starts at 8.00 pm, he will make sure that we will be there at least half an hour before the function really starts.
 On my wedding day, our family was the first to be on temple ground – the first in line was my Dad who kept looking at his watch, making sure things fall in like clockwork.

-A long time ago, if we need to attend some functions in an unfamiliar places, we will be forced to do our homework so that we will not be late for the function.
-We will check with the rest on how to go there or go there ourselves one or two days earlier or simply wake up early and leave to the function very early.
+A long time ago, if we need to attend some functions in an unfamiliar place, we will be forced to do our homework so that we will not be late for the function.
+We will check with the rest on how to go there or go there ourselves one or two days earlier or simply wake up early and leave for the function very early.